top of page

 Strategic Communications & Program Engagement

 The Seattle Japanese Garden engaged me to develop digital and organizational communications strategies that strengthened community engagement, supported internal operations, and aligned messaging with cultural and programmatic goals.
-I implemented structured digital content, clarified operational policies, and produced mission-driven storytelling to enhance audience connection while supporting staff and volunteers.
-My work ensured clear, consistent communications across both public-facing and internal channels.
+While much of this work was public-facing, it required extensive internal communication with staff, leadership, volunteers, and partners to align messaging and coordinate logistics.
+I implemented structured digital content, clarified operational policies, and produced mission-driven storytelling that enhanced audience connection while ensuring clear, consistent communication across both public-facing and internal channels.

 Seattle Japanese Garden